 I want all community members to know that I have an open door policy, and that our focus is on communication that supports next steps.
 It is our mandate to ensure success for all learners.
 Through dedicated intervention programming and succession-focused work, we feel that we are supporting students to take on the challenges of their next steps.
 My goals are to provide leadership that will continue to ensure a collaborative school environment, and differentiated instruction that meets the needs of each student.
-Educational programming must be made meaningful for the students we serve through the connection of curriculum with previous knowledge and future experiences.
+Educational programs must be meaningful for the students and Ross Sheppard High School takes pride in how we support students by linking the curriculum to previous knowledge and future experiences.

 Subscribe to Latest News through